hsh2001/apple-dark-mode/README.en.md

 }
 ```

-However, some browsers may don’t support `prefers-color-cheme` media queries and have different values from the settings of system-theme on the device of users.
+However, some browsers may don’t support `prefers-color-cheme` media queries and have different values from the settings of system-theme on the device of the users.

  - ✅ : Supporting prefers-color-cheme media queries.
- - ❌ : Not supporting it or having different values from the settings of system-theme on the device of users.
+ - ❌ : Not supporting them or having different values from the settings of system-theme on the device of users.

 | OS / Browser  | Safari | Chrome | Firefox | Whale |
 | ------------- |:------:|:------:|:-------:|:-----:|